HOW USING VINEGAR AND BAKING SODA IN HOT TUB

 I wouldn’t recommend using vinegar and baking soda in your hot tub for pH control.
 While they may seem like a cheap and easy option, there are several drawbacks:

-• Scaling: Vinegar and baking soda can react with other chemicals in the hot tub water to form scale, which can damage the hot tub’s equipment and surfaces.
+• Scaling: Vinegar and baking soda can react with other chemicals in the hot tub water to form scale, damaging the hot tub’s equipment and surfaces.

 • Odor: Vinegar and baking soda can also leave a strange odor in the hot tub water.

-• Effectiveness: Vinegar and baking soda are not as effective at adjusting the pH of hot tub water as commercial hot tub chemicals.
+• Effectiveness: Vinegar and baking soda are less effective at adjusting the pH of hot tub water than commercial hot tub chemicals.

 If you need to adjust the pH balance of your hot tub water, it is best to use commercial hot tub chemicals.
 These chemicals are specifically designed for hot tubs and will not cause the same problems as vinegar and baking soda.